Subscribe to Our Newsletter

 6) Video game tester

-All those nights when your parent yelled at you for constantly playing video games and not studying/finishing your homework might actually become a profitable skill.
+All those nights when your parent yelled at you for constantly playing video games and not studying/finishing your homework might become a profitable skill.
 Even though it’s the dream job of a significant number of people, by now you would’ve realised that none of these jobs are only fun and games.
 At the forefront of a tester’s responsibility is to detect all bugs and software defects within a game, which means prolonged gameplay of any title given to them.

 According to an anonymous tester, an important skill to have as a tester is the ability to keep your cool in a frustrating situation.
 What’s the pay like?
 “It’s usually pretty low.
 The industry standard is around USD16 – 18 (roughly RM67 – 76) an hour.”